no-ai-labs/spice/docs/docs/core-concepts/modules.md

 ## spice-agents

-- Adds helper DSL (`buildAgent`), provider-specific factories (`gptAgent`, `claudeAgent`), and mock agents for tests.
+- Provides lightweight agent implementations and mock agents for testing.
-- Ships its own Ktor-based HTTP stack to avoid tying agent usage to Spring Boot.
+- Ships its own HTTP stack to avoid tying agent usage to Spring Boot.
+- **Note**: For LLM integrations (OpenAI, Anthropic, etc.), use `spice-springboot-ai` module with Spring AI 1.1.0 integration instead.

 ### Enhancement ideas